mattulbrich/dive/README.md

-# AlgoVer
+# Dafny Interactive Verification Envireonment (DIVE)
-New Interaction Paradigms for Dafny Verification (working title)
+A new interaction concept for the interactive verification of Dafny programs.

 ----